Artist in Residence Programme

 Creative New Zealand / University of Canterbury Macmillan Brown Centre for Pacific Studies Artist in Residence

 We invite expressions of interest from Pacific artists for a three-month artist in residence position at the University of Canterbury’s Macmillan Brown Centre for Pacific Studies, funded by Creative New Zealand.
 The applicants will have some expertise and experience in any one of the following areas: fine art, carving, tattooing, music, weaving, pottery, dancing, graphic design, poetry, creative writing, digital art, new media art and other forms of creative expression.
 The residency aims to promote Pacific artistic innovation to the university community, nationally, regionally and internationally.
 We are particularly interested to see proposals that engage creatively with ideas relating to environmental protection, climate crisis response and community sustainability.
 We see this as an opportunity to support practices that contribute to the wellbeing of our communities and planet.

-The residency is valued at $18,000 and this is to be used for accommodation, travel, daily expenses, and other activity costs.
+The residency is valued at $25,000 and this is to be used for accommodation, travel, daily expenses, and other activity costs.
 The artist will be required to present the work produced by way of exhibition, performance or seminar presentations during or at the end of the residency.
-The exhibition component will take place at The Physics Room contemporary art space in the central city area, in August 2022.
 This is a fully-funded exhibition that will include an artist fee and production costs.
 We will also be looking for artists who are willing to engage and share their work with interested students and staff when available.
 Participation in university and Pacific community outreach events is also encouraged should such opportunity arises.
 The artist is required to spend most of the residency period at the University of Canterbury.

 Applicants must send in: